 Keep in mind that an insurance company’s UBI program details may vary by state or not be available in certain states.

-Here are brief summaries of usage-based programs offered by some insurance companies.
+Here are brief summaries of some usage-based programs out there.

 - Progressive Snapshot — The Snapshot device or mobile app tracks your mileage, the time of day you drive and how you drive.

 - State Farm Drive Safe & Save — The mobile app measures behaviors like acceleration, braking, cornering, speed and distracted driving.

 - Travelers IntelliDrive — The app captures the time of day you drive, along with your speed, acceleration and braking.